sidekickr/iOS-Focus-Testing/README.md

-This project was to test out differnt ways of enabling focus in a SwiftUI app.
+This project was to test out different ways of enabling focus in a SwiftUI app.
 Specifically I wanted to figure out how to force focus on newly created TextFields so that when they were added focus was set on them.

 The secondary objective was to enable a user to click a button next to an existing text field and return focus to that particular field.
 The key was that the object